What is the HAT?

 • precision and clarity of writing.

-The HAT 2023 test date is yet to be published.
-Keep up-to-date with the test registration dates for 2023 on the University of Oxford website.
+The HAT Oxford test date for 2024 is yet to be published.
+Keep up-to-date with the test registration dates for 2024 on the University of Oxford website.

-However, it is likely to be around the same time as 2022.
-In 2022, the test date was Wednesday 2nd of November, and the registration deadline the 15th of October.
+However, it is likely to be around the same time as previous years.

-Do take note that the admissions tests are administered by the Cambridge Assessment Admissions Testing (CAAT).
-The registration for these tests is not automatic and simply completing your UCAS application or registering interest for the university course would not automatically register you for the test.
+The registration for these tests is not automatic.
+Simply completing your UCAS application or registering interest for the university course would not automatically register you for the test.

 To register, you must register through an authorised test centre.
 For most applicants, this is usually through their school or college.
-However, for gap year applicants, students whose school does not provide this service or other students who were not able to register with their school, this can also be an open test centre, which you would be able to search online.
+However, this can also be an open test centre, which you would be able to search online.

-You would need your name, gender, date of birth, UCAS number (you would have this on your UCAS application), the name of the University, course, and course code that you are applying to, as well as details of any access arrangements and its evidence that you require.
+You need your name, gender, date of birth, UCAS number (you would have this on your UCAS application).
+You will also need the name of the University, course, and course code that you are applying to.
+If you require any access arrangements, you need to submit evidence.

-You would be taking the HAT at an authorised test centre.
-Usually, if you were registered with your school or college, you would usually be taking your test in your school itself (However, this is not always the case, so do double-check!)
-If your school is not an authorised test centre, it can apply to be one, and you can speak to your school’s Exams Officer or career guidance counsellor about this to register your school as one.
+You will be taking the Oxford History entrance exam at an authorised test centre.
+Usually, if you were registered with your school or college, you would usually be taking your test in your school itself.
+However, this is not always the case, so do double-check!
+If your school is not an authorised test centre, it can apply to be one.
+You can speak to your school’s Exams Officer or career guidance counsellor about this to register your school as one.

 If taking the test centre with your school is not an option, there are open authorised test centres all over the world.
 You can find the one nearest to you via Admissions Testing, and you can register with them.

-Cambridge Admissions Assessment Testing (The administrators of the admissions test), do not charge candidates for taking the HAT.
-However, some independent test centres would charge an administration fee to the candidates, and these details would be available when you contact them.
+The administrators of the admissions test do not charge candidates for taking the Oxford University HAT.
+However, some independent test centres would charge an administration fee to the candidates.
+These details are available when you contact them.
 These administration fees can vary as they would cover room hire, cost to invigilate the test, and so on.

 The History Aptitude Test consists of one question based on an extract from a primary source.
 The duration of the test is one hour.
 Using the primary source given, candidates are expected to offer thoughtful interpretations of the source, without knowing anything about its context.
 The HAT is a test of skills, specifically on being able to read carefully and critically and to craft an analysis using an analytical approach instead of substantive historical knowledge.
 It is designed such that all candidates are expected to find it equally challenging, regardless of the stage of education they are at or the difficulty of their school examinations.
 Hence, it does not discriminate against candidates who have different levels of historical knowledge at the point of test-taking.